-Part of the success of Apple and one of the sources of its competitive advantage that enables it to manage the competitive forces within the industry where it operates is its renowned supply chain strategy centered on achieving efficiencies in costs and time while also supplementing the different facets of its business strategy.
+Part of the success of Apple and one of the sources of its competitive advantage that enables it to manage the competitive forces within the industry and specific markets where it operates is its renowned supply chain strategy.
+This strategy centers on achieving efficiencies in costs and time while also supplementing the different facets of its business strategy.

-Elements of the Supply Chain Strategy of Apple
+Elements of the Supply Chain Strategy of Apple: The Principles of Supply Chain Management at Apple

 1. Close Collaboration with Outsourced Manufacturers